joelschmol/dotfiles/README.md

 # About

-my configs for nixos (abandoned) and other programs i normally use
+My configs for NixOS (abandoned) and other programs i normally use.

 ## ⚠ Warning